emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 `[expression]` is the 16-bit expression.

-The pseudo-instruction will define a variable - assign a name to given expression.
+The pseudo-instruction will define a variable - assign a name to the given expression.
 Then, the name of the variable can be used anywhere where the constant is expected.

-It is possible to redefine a variable, which effectively means to reassign new expression to the same name and forgetting the old one.
+It is possible to redefine a variable, which effectively means to reassign a new expression to the same name and forgetting the old one.
 The reassignment is aware of locality, i.e. before it the old value will be used, after it the new value will be used.

 ## Conditional assembly